Asynonymous/maubot-financebot/README.md

 To install, please see the [standard maubot plugin installation instructions](https://github.com/maubot/maubot/wiki/Usage#adding-a-plugin)

-note: this module depends on having an api key for [Alpha Vantage](https://www.alphavantage.co/support/#api-key)
+## Supported Backends

+This bot supports multiple financial data backends with automatic fallback:

+- **[Alpha Vantage](https://www.alphavantage.co/support/#api-key)** - Free tier available, supports stocks and cryptocurrency
+- **[Financial Modeling Prep (FMP)](https://site.financialmodelingprep.com/developer/docs)** - Free tier available, supports stocks

+### Backend Fallback Logic

+The bot will automatically:
+- Skip any backends with empty or missing API keys
+- Try backends sequentially until one returns valid data
+- Use the first successful response
+- If no backends are configured, inform the user to set up at least one API key
+- If all configured backends fail, return an error message

+This allows you to use multiple backends as fallback options, which is especially useful if one backend has rate limits or temporary issues.

 ## Setup

-plug in your Alpha Vantage API key in the config file (either before packaging in the base-config, or directly in the maubot interface after loading).
+Configure at least one API backend in the config file (either before packaging in the base-config, or directly in the maubot interface after loading):

+- **Alpha Vantage**: Set `alphavantageKey` to your API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key)
+- **Financial Modeling Prep**: Set `fmpKey` to your API key from [Financial Modeling Prep](https://site.financialmodelingprep.com/developer/docs)

+You can configure both backends for redundancy, or just one if you prefer.
+The bot will automatically use whichever backend(s) you have configured.

 update the commands you want to use, by default stock data is returned with the `!stonks` command, and crypto data is returned with `!hodl` command. for example: